We are touring the Whaley House this Friday in San Diego, CA. Have you been there or heard anything about it? Let us know!

 But there’s a catch.
 It comes occupied.
 With ghosts.

 In the late 1800s the island was home to a mental asylum (always prime breeding ground for ghosts).
-There were rumors of torturous experiments on the…
+There were rumors of torturous dsc_0215experiments on the…

 View original post 93 more words